• 全国中文核心期刊

 • Scopus数据库收录期刊

-• To investigate the liquid retention characteristics of soil with immiscible liquid of water and diesel, and analysis the distribution and evolution of pore water-diesel during the dehumidification process, a centrifugation method was used to test the liquid retention characteristics of soils with different water-diesel contents.
-Additionally, the modification of the centrifuge cup’s interface and the volumetric measurement method were used to achieve the micro-loss collection and quantitative separation of the soil and diesel.
-On this basis, the relationship between centrifugal equivalent suction and water content, diesel content, and total liquid content were respectively analyzed considering the soil deformation during centrifugal process.
-Furthermore, the influence mechanism of diesel content on the soil liquid retention characteristics and the pore evolution was analyzed.
-The results showed that, the liquid retention characteristics of contaminated soil was related to it’s diesel content.
-The air entry value and residual liquid content of the soil decreased as the increase of diesel content, indicating a weakening of the soil’s liquid retention ability.
-The soil with high diesel content undergoes small shrinkage deformation and large pore content undergoing the same centrifugal load.
-The diesel is preferred to fill larger pores due to its high viscosity and low surface tension, while water is preferred to exist in smaller pores due to its strong polarity and wettability.
-The water diesel ratio in the pores trends to reach a constant range as the matric suction increases.
+• To investigate the liquid-retention characteristics of soils with immiscible liquid of water and diesel, and analysis the distribution and evolution of pore water-diesel during the dehumidification process, a centrifuge method is used to test the liquid-retention characteristics of soils with different water-diesel contents.
+Additionally, the modified interface of the centrifuge cup and the volumetric measurement method are used to achieve the micro-loss collection and quantitative separation of the soil and diesel.
+On this basis, the relationship among centrifugal equivalent suction, water content, diesel content and total liquid content is respectively analyzed considering the soil deformation during the centrifugal process.
+Furthermore, the influence mechanism of the diesel content on the liquid-retention characteristics of soils and the pore evolution is analyzed.
+The results show that the liquid-retention characteristics of the contaminated soil are related to its diesel content.
+The air entry value and residual liquid content of the soil decrease as the increase of the diesel content, indicating a weakening of the liquid retention capability of the soil.
+The soil with high diesel content undergoes small shrinkage deformation and large pore content under the same centrifugal loads.
+The diesel is preferred to fill larger pores due to its high viscosity and low surface tension, while the water is preferred to exist in smaller pores due to its strong polarity and wettability.
+The water-diesel ratio in the pores trends to reach a constant range as the matric suction increases.

 • loading